Process is everything

 We are all born with this complex network of cells within our central nervous system.
 This system is known as the endocannabinoid system.
 These cells all have receptors which act like a lock and key, where the receptor is the lock, and the keys are different cannabinoids entering your system to match their target.

 The receptors are called CB1 and CB2.
 CB1 receptors are commonly found in the central nervous system, heart, GI tract, kidney, bones, joints and skin.
 These two receptors regulate activities and control certain hormones in the body such as sleep, appetite, memory, stress and pain.
 The body produces cannabinoids naturally through the endocannabinoid system and CBD influences the ECS to deliver cannabinoids in the body.

 Scientists have known about the ECS for about 25 years.
 It was first discovered in the 1990’s, by L.A.
 Matsuda.
 Dr. Matsuda was the first to describe the structure and functional expression of the cannabinoid receptor, CB-1.

 more faq on cbd

 what is CBD?

 Cannabidiol—CBD—is a plant compound found in cannabis sativa.
 There are at least 113 unique compounds found in hemp known as cannabinoids, of which, CBD is the second most abundant.
 Cannabinoids can be either consumed (phytocannabinoids) or produced naturally by the body (endocannabinoid).
 They are chemical compounds that interact with the body’s central regulatory system (endocannabinoid system).
 This system is known to manage homeostasis (physiological balance) among bodily processes such as appetite, mood, memory, sleep, and immune system functions.
-CBD is a safe and effective option for patients looking for relief from inflammation, pain, anxiety, psychosis, seizures, spasms, and other conditions without disconcerting feelings of lethargy or dysphoria.

 How does CBD Work?